jay-tau/more-than-an-interface-FAST03/presentation.md

 <!-- Use table 4, 5, 6 to illustrate related studies -->
 - Many studies have been conducted comparing SCSI vs IDE
-- results depend a lot on design choices
+- Results depend a lot on design choices
 - General observation - with similar conditions SCSI perform better than IDE

 ---